 If a large-scale outage affects your production applications, you need the ability to restore the workloads quickly.
 Your business continuity plan should include a DR strategy that meets your recovery point, recovery time, and budget objectives.
 A pilot-light topology offers a balance between cost and recovery requirements.

 The term pilot light refers to a small flame that is always lit in devices such as gas-powered heaters and can be used to start the devices quickly when required.
-In the context of DR, a pilot-light environment contains the core components of a given workload, with the latest configuration and critical data, running at a minimal scale at a location that’s remote from the primary site.
-In the event of a disaster at the primary site, you can use the pilot-light components at the remote location to restore a production-scale environment quickly.
+In the context of DR, a pilot-light environment contains the core components of a given workload, with the latest configuration and critical data, running at a minimal scale at a location remote from the primary site.
+In a disaster at the primary site, you can quickly use the pilot-light components at the remote location to restore a production-scale environment.

-This Architecture provides multi-tier topology that has redundant resources distributed across two Oracle Cloud Infrastructure regions.
+This Architecture provides a multi-tier topology with redundant resources distributed across two Oracle Cloud Infrastructure regions.